 Kayla is a Research Assistant on CFI’s AI Futures and Responsibility team, examining applications of AI to environmental problems such as climate change.
 As a 2021 Marshall Scholar, she received an MPhil in Politics and International Studies from Cambridge and is currently pursuing an MSc in Climate Change and International Development at the University of East Anglia.
 She is a Research Affiliate at Cambridge’s Centre for the Study of Existential Risk, and she is interested in research that builds understanding and collaborative partnerships among scientists and policy practitioners.

 Kayla worked for six years in nuclear policy, with primary interests in safeguards for nuclear energy facilities, environmental and climatic consequences of nuclear detonations, cyber threats to nuclear arsenals, and challenges to nuclear warhead verification for treaty purposes.
 In her previous work at CFI, she has examined risks posed by the increased introduction of AI in defence settings, including nuclear command and control.

-Kayla was the 2019-20 recipient of the Fulbright United Kingdom Open Award, collaborating with the Foreign and Commonwealth Office as a member of several UK diplomatic delegations for nuclear disarmament verification.
-She was also the 2018 James C. Gaither Junior Fellow in Nuclear Policy at the Carnegie Endowment for International Peace.
-Kayla has previously worked at Sandia National Laboratories, the Institute for Defense Analyses, and the United Nations.
+She was the 2019-20 recipient of the Fulbright United Kingdom Open Award, collaborating with the Foreign and Commonwealth Office as a member of several UK diplomatic delegations.
+She has previously worked at the Carnegie Endowment for International Peace, Sandia National Laboratories, and the United Nations.
 In her free time, she is a jazz and blues keyboardist.Back to people